SonarSystems/Modern-OpenGL-Game-Engine/Notes.md

-glm vectors with width and height<br />
+custom vectors with width and height<br />

+put init inside FrameworkInterface as virtual<br />